Barrsum/Constellation-Map/README.md

 ## Overview

-Constilition Map offers an interactive journey through the cosmos right from your browser.
+Constellation Map offers an interactive journey through the cosmos right from your browser.
 Centered around a beautifully textured 3D Earth model, the application renders a dynamic starfield and the major constellations.

 Users can freely rotate, zoom, and pan the view.
 Hovering over the stars of a constellation reveals its familiar shape with highlighted lines and stars.
 Clicking on a constellation brings up an elegant modal window displaying its name, designation, English name, and other available details from the dataset.